 Hedonism Meets...
 Pierre-Henry Gagey

 Pierre-Henry Gagey is one of the most famous names in Burgundy.
 Having joined Maison Louis Jadot in the mid-1980s, he has risen to become director, overseeing the production of some of France's most prized appellations - Echezeaux, Chevalier-Montrachet, Corton Charlemagne and Bonnes Mares to name just a few.
-We caught up for Pierre-Henry to talk vineyards, vintages and what it's like to make over 200 different wines a vintage...
+We caught up with Pierre-Henry to talk vineyards, vintages and what it's like to make over 200 different wines a vintage...

 Pierre-Henry, thank you for your time.
 How is the 2020 vintage looking?